-We suggest using technology rather than assumptions based on past experiences or suggestions from your friends.
+- We suggest using technology rather than assumptions based on past experiences or suggestions from your friends.

-There are several apps and websites which help you with the temperatures and weather of the past one week and prediction for the next few days.
+- There are several apps and websites which help you with the temperatures and weather of the past one week and prediction for the next few days.
 Prepare yourself for camping based on weather predictions.

 Packing: There are quite a few things you can pack or arrange to stay warm on an air mattress while camping in the cold air.

-Check: Inexpensive Aluminium Thermal Blanket you should buy.
+For Air Mattress Thermal Insulation Buy: Inexpensive Aluminium Thermal Blanket you should buy.

-Whenever the word insulation attached to the air mattress, it has to do with an r-value of the mattress.
+Whenever the word insulation is attached to the air mattress, it has to do with an r-value of the mattress.

 What is an R-value?

 It is simply the thermal resistance per unit area.
 The higher the R-value, the better will be insulation ( or bad thermal conductors).
-Some mattresses share “estimated” R-value which is an estimation and not based on tests.
-Always consider absolute R-value to judge the insulation it can provide.
+Some mattresses share an “estimated” R-value which is an estimation and not based on tests.
+Always consider the absolute R-value to judge the insulation it can provide.

-Insulation of air mattress is easy if you know are familiar with the art of layering.
+Insulation of an air mattress is easy if you know are familiar with the art of layering.
 In winter, we prefer to wear clothes layered on each other.
 The thin air gap between each layer acts as an insulator.

-The same principle is applicable for insulating your air mattress.
-Add a layer of thermal blanket between the ground and air mattress.
+- Wondering what to put under air mattress when camping?
+Add a layer of thermal blanket between the cold ground and mattress.
 As mentioned in the previous section, this thin thermal blanket is excellent in blocking any thermal conduction.

 A disclaimer and a point worth noting, make sure this synthetic fill/down fill does not get wet as it loses its power to insulate once it gets damp or wet.

 Snow camping: The most effective tip for insulation while snow camping is to double it up approach.
-It can be a little expensive but super cozy and warm experience.
-You can use a sleeping pad preferably with an R-value greater than 3 on top of your air mattress.
+It can be a little expensive but a super cozy and warm experience.
+You can use a sleeping pad preferably with an R-value greater than 3 on top of your mattress.
 This unbeatable layering becomes a thermal barrier from transferring cold from the ground.

-The last part is to jump into a good quality sleeping bag.
+Sleeping Bags: The last part is to jump into a good quality sleeping bag.
 It will further protect you from cold from beneath as well as from the air around you.
 Don't forget to put on your warm woolen socks and gloves.

 This entire setup will help you in a warm and restful sleep in the tent.

-Do you have any tips for our reader to stay warm on an air mattress while camping?
+Do you have any tips for our readers to stay warm on an air mattress while camping?
 Do share it in the comments.